Velventos: History

 The area has been continually occupied since the prehistoric times.
 For this reason, many fruitful archaeological digs have been made in the area, unearthing mainly prehistoric findings.
 Velventos contains also many late Byzantine and post-Byzantine monuments and temples, among them the 12th-century church of Saint Minas and the 14th-century church of Saint Paraskevi.

 During the Turkish occupation of Greece, Velventos saw great cultural development.
 Architect Stamatios Kleanthis was born here.

 Velventos became part of Greece during the Balkan Wars.

 Facilities

 Velventos has a school, church, a lyceum (middle school), a gymnasium (secondary school), banks, a post office, and a square.

 A well organized athletic stadium for several indoor and outdoor sport activities is located at the exit of the town.
 There are 2 Athletic Clubs, A.C.
 Velventos who has Soccer, Basketball and Volleyball as their main sport activities and A.C.
 Taekwondo Velventos with Taekwondo and Kick Boxing.

 Notable people

-Numerous scholars and famous researchers were born in this area, e.g.:
+Numerous scholars and famous researchers were born in this area: